Egyptian Air Force: Libyan–Egyptian War

 During the 1977 Libyan–Egyptian War, there were some skirmishes between Libyan and Egyptian fighters.
 In one instance, two Libyan Air Force MiG-23MS engaged two EAF MiG-21MFs that had been upgraded to carry Western weaponry.
 The Libyan pilots made the mistake of trying to manoeuvre with the more nimble Egyptian fighters, and one MiG-23MS was shot down by EAF Maj.
 Sal Mohammad, while the other Libyan aircraft used its speed advantage to escape.

 Camp David Accords and Egypt-Israel Peace Treaty

-Egyptian president Anwar Sadat and Israeli Prime Minister Menachem Begin signed the Camp David Accords, Egypt would receive 1.3 Billion military aid while Israel would receive 3.1 Billion in aid, ever since Egypt signed its peace treaty with Israel, Egypt shifted to American weaponry and drifted away from the Soviet style weapons.
+Egyptian president Anwar Sadat and Israeli Prime Minister Menachem Begin signed the Camp David Accords, Egypt would receive US$1.3 Billion military aid while Israel would receive US$3.1 Billion in aid.
+Ever since Egypt signed its peace treaty with Israel, Egypt shifted to American weaponry and drifted away from the Soviet style weapons.
 In March 1982, Egypt received its first 12 F-16 fighter Jets for its inventory.

 From 1980 the EAF was involved in the joint U.S.-Egyptian biannual Exercise Bright Star.